-Blue Sky Days gallery exhibition 7 Sept. to 14 Oct.
-2017
+Blue Sky Days gallery exhibition 13 October to 1 December 2018.

 Starting in 2013, I traveled across America to aerially photograph the kind of gatherings that have become habitual targets for drone strikes abroad — including weddings, funerals, and groups of people praying or exercising.
 I also flew my camera over settings where government surveillance drones have been used domestically.

 In October 2012, a drone strike in northeast Pakistan killed a 67-year-old woman picking okra outside her home.
 At a U.S. Congressional hearing held in Washington in October 2013, the woman’s 13-year-old grandson, Zubair Rehman, spoke to a group of lawmakers.
 “I no longer love blue skies,” said Rehman, who was injured by shrapnel in the attack.
 “In fact, I now prefer gray skies.
 The drones do not fly when the skies are gray.”

 The images captured from the drone’s perspective engage with the changing nature of surveillance, personal privacy, and war.